lotfio/ouch/README.md

 ## About Ouch :

-   Ouch is simple and lightweight ErrorHandler package for PHP.
+   Ouch is simple and lightweight ErrorHandler for PHP.
 It is aimed to help you debug PHP
     errors in a nice and detailed way.